pwncollege/intro-to-cybersecurity-dojo/reverse-engineering/cimg-animate-unsafe/DESCRIPTION.md

-The extensibility of our cIMG operations list continues to amaze!
+The extensibility of our cIMG directives list continues to amaze!

 ----
 **HINT:**